 24 - Summer Holiday Clubs

-Community centers usually offer summer holiday clubs and activities that are either free or heavily subsidised.
+Community centres usually offer summer holiday clubs and activities that are either free or heavily subsidised.

 25 - Collect Pine Cones